Z (video game)

-Z is a 1996 real-time strategy computer game by The Bitmap Brothers.
-It is about two armies of robots (red and blue) battling to conquer different planets.
+Z is a real-time strategy video game by The Bitmap Brothers.
+It was initially published for MS-DOS in 1996 by Renegade Software, then ported to Mac, PlayStation, and Saturn.
+In Z, two armies of robots (red and blue) battle to conquer different planets.

 A sequel, Z: Steel Soldiers, was published in 2001.

 Plot

-The game opens with Commander Zod shooting the Bitmap Brothers Logo off the screen.
-Meanwhile, a Supply Ship is adrift in space.
-Its occupants, two robots named Brad and Allan, wake up to the radio buzzer.
-The two find two new messages from Commander Zod.
-The first shows Zod telling about his delivery, one hour overdue; the second shows him threatening to "kick their red butts" if he finds out about them slacking off.
-Allan and Brad just resume their mission.
-The two constantly steer the ship in a bunch of twists and turns (one sends them knocking the game's title into the opening credits, which are just visible in space), and finally arriving at their first destination.
-Their mission sends them across twenty levels on five planets, fighting enemy soldiers.
-Only when the five planets are conquered will the party begin.
+A supply ship is adrift in space.
+Its occupants, two robots named Brad and Allan, are late delivering supplies for Commander Zod.
+Their mission sends them across five planets, fighting enemy soldiers.
+Only when the five planets are conquered does the party begin.

 After the final level, Zod gets a promotion to Supreme Space Colonel.
-Zod and the other soldiers celebrate by drinking many cans of rocket fuel, and by the next morning, so many discarded cans litter the ground that Brad and Allan are sick.
-Zod gets into the Supply Ship with Brad and Allan and decides to show them how to fly the spacecraft.
+Zod and the other soldiers celebrate by drinking many cans of rocket fuel, getting sick.
+Zod boards the Supply Ship with Brad and Allan and shows them how to fly it.
 Zod uses the ship to pull acrobatic stunts in space, leaving Brad thrilled.
 When Allan pulls another can of rocket fuel from the box, he notices a "do not shake" warning on its side.
 He shakes it up and tosses it to Zod.
 When Zod opens the can, an explosion blows the ship apart.
-Brad and Allan are hurled off, and Zod's hat can be seen floating in deep space.
+Brad and Allan are hurled off, and Zod's hat floats into deep space.